-Acclaimed interpreters of Mahler’s music, Tilson Thomas and the SFS performed his symphonies in 2011 in some of Europe’s leading music capitals for the anniversaries of the composer’s birth and death, including the centerpiece: a rare four-concert engagement at the famed Vienna Konzerthaus.
-Other recent touring highlights, in addition to the two-week American Mavericks tour of the U.S. in 2012, include the Orchestra’s 2006 inaugural visit to mainland China, where they performed in Shanghai and opened the Hong Kong Arts Festival, and a 2007 tour of summer festivals including the London Proms and festivals of Edinburgh, Rheingau, Berlin and Lucerne.
+Acclaimed interpreters of Mahler’s music, MTT and the SFS performed several of his symphonies in 2011 on tour in Europe’s leading music capitals to mark the anniversaries of the composer’s birth and death, including a rare four-concert engagement at the famed Vienna Konzerthaus.
+Other recent touring highlights, in addition to the two-week 2012 American Mavericks tour of the US, include the Orchestra’s 10-concert tour of Asia in 2012, and a 2007 tour of summer festivals including the London Proms and festivals of Edinburgh, Rheingau, Berlin and Lucerne.

 A Los Angeles native, Tilson Thomas began his formal studies at the University of Southern California, where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
 At 19, he was named Music Director of the Young Musicians Foundation Debut Orchestra.
-He worked with Stravinsky, Boulez, Stockhausen, and Copland on premieres of their works at Los Angeles’s famed Monday Evening Concerts.
-During this period he was also pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.
+He worked with Stravinsky, Boulez, Stockhausen, and Copland on premieres of their works for Los Angeles’s famed Monday Evening Concerts.
+During this period he was also pianist and conductor for cellist Gregor Piatigorsky and violinist Jascha Heifetz.

 In 1969, at age 24, after winning the Koussevitzky Prize at Tanglewood, Tilson Thomas was appointed Assistant Conductor of the Boston Symphony Orchestra (BSO).
-Ten days later he made his New York debut with the Boston Symphony, gaining international recognition when he replaced Music Director William Steinberg mid-concert at Lincoln Center.
+Ten days later, he made his New York debut with the Boston Symphony, gaining international recognition when he replaced Music Director William Steinberg mid-concert at Lincoln Center.
 He was later appointed Principal Guest Conductor of the BSO, where he remained until 1974.
 He led the television broadcasts of the New York Philharmonic’s famed Young People’s Concerts from 1971 to 1977.
 He has also served as Chief Conductor and Director of the Ojai Festival, Music Director of the Buffalo Philharmonic, and a Principal Guest Conductor of the Los Angeles Philharmonic.
 He has toured the world with the London Symphony Orchestra, of which he became Principal Conductor in 1988 and now serves as Principal Guest Conductor.
 Until 2000 he was co-Artistic Director of the Pacific Music Festival, which he and Leonard Bernstein inaugurated in Sapporo, Japan, in 1990.
 His guest conducting engagements include frequent appearances with the major orchestras of Europe and the United States.

-Acclaimed for his work as a composer, MTT has given world premieres of many of his works with the San Francisco Symphony.
+Recognized for his work as a composer, MTT has given world premieres of many of his works with the San Francisco Symphony.
 In 1999, MTT conducted the SFS in the first orchestral version of Three Songs to Poems by Walt Whitman, and in 2001, Renée Fleming and the SFS premiered his song cycle Poems of Emily Dickinson.
 In 2002, Tilson Thomas led the SFS in the world premiere of his contrabassoon concerto Urban Legend, with SFS contrabassoonist Steven Braunstein as soloist.
 In 2005, MTT and the SFS performed Tilson Thomas’s Island Music, dedicated to the memory of Lou Harrison.
-In 1991, Tilson Thomas and the New World Symphony performed From the Diary of Anne Frank, composed by Tilson Thomas and commissioned by UNICEF.
+In 1991, Tilson Thomas and the New World Symphony performed From the Diary of Anne Frank, composed by MTT and commissioned by UNICEF.
 His composition Shówa/Shoáh was written in commemoration of the 50th anniversary of the bombing of Hiroshima.